How to Install Docker

 Docker Registry Access Requirements

-In order to have Gluesync working with Docker and allow pulling Gluesync’s Docker images, the following requirements must be met:
+In order to have Gluesync working with Docker and allow pulling Gluesync’s Docker images, the host machine must be able to access Docker Hub Registry.

 1. Allow (whitelist) Docker registry at your proxy/firewall level, specifically allowing the following trusted domains: